Termite and Timber pest challenges on the NSW Coastline

 Termites construct mud tubes from the ground to wooden structures, which is common in coastal suburbs.

-6. Urban Development Disturbing Insect Colonies
+6. Urban Development Disturbs Insect Colonies

 7. Limited Cold Winters to Kill Infestations